NightTrader/nighttrader.github.io/NT-OTC/README.txt

 The operator should also have a camera that can be activated by the computer accessing the browser.

 Cashier registering for NT:
 First the cashier generates a key by logging in with email and password.
+During registration by hitting F12 they can see the email hash and the ETH address used for gas.
+At that moment, you will do the first step in NT registration and generate smart contract
-Then they should import this key to Metamask The cashier can see the private key by typing "showpk" in bid field and click $ Showing the pk can only be done within the first 10 minutes of logging in.
+Unless you have a contract that you already want to assign and then proceed registering.
+Once registered they should import the private key into Metamask.
+The cashier can see the private key by typing "showpk" in bid field and click $ Showing the pk can only be done within the first 10 minutes of logging in.
 To see the key they need to show the browser console (F12 in Firefox) and then copy it to clipboard They can take this private key and import it into Metamask.
 When connecting Metamask that is the account they should select.